hermioneco/hermioneco/README.md

 - 👋 Hi, I’m @hermioneco
-- 👀 I’m interested in ...cybersecurity , coding fun projects
+- 👀 I’m interested in cybersecurity , coding fun projects
 - 🌱 I’m currently learning computer science with a specialisation in network security
-- 💞️ I’m looking to collaborate on ...
 - 📫 U can reach me on ashieklie@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love eating 🤫

 <!---
 hermioneco/hermioneco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.